sgraber/collective.intensedebate/README.txt

 To Do
 =====

-X  Hide Plone comments viewlet properly.
+O  Add a view to Collections view for showing comment stats - something like "Comments: ##" X  Hide Plone comments viewlet properly.
 01/01/10
 X  Uninstall the IntenseDebate viewlet and re-enable Plone comments viewlet.
 01/01/10 X  Uninstall the IntenseDebate configlet properly.
 01/01/10